-Plan Your Trip: Visit Fodor's Berkshires Guide
+PLAN YOUR TRIP: Visit Fodor's Berkshires Travel Guide

 Columbia River Gorge, Oregon

-Cut into the Cascade Mountains forming a natural border between southern Washington and northern Oregon, the 80-mile Columbia River Gorge is already a sublime sight.
+Cut into the Cascade Mountains and forming a natural border between southern Washington and northern Oregon, the eighty-mile Columbia River Gorge is already a sublime sight.
 Come fall, when the firs, cottonwoods, big-leaf maples, Oregon ash, and twisted pines start to show their colors, it's absolutely breathtaking.
 Visitors can choose to take in the golden and bronze hues while driving along the Columbia River, hiking a variety of trails, or rafting or kayaking down the river.